Can Mindfulness and MBSR Training Enhance Self-Esteem?

 Mindfulness is a self-care practice and it has so many benefits that strengthen our inner being.
 Research shows that mindfulness practice can:

-- Improve attention, focus, and decision-making by bringing an awareness of our negative thoughts, habits, and judgements while creating a space for us to nurture ourselves with what is needed.
+Improve attention, focus, and decision-making by bringing an awareness of our negative thoughts, habits, and judgments while creating a space for us to nurture ourselves with what is needed

 Try these 4 tips to nurture healthy self-esteem

 The following mindfulness practice can be as long or short as you'd like.
 You can do it lying down, sitting or walking.
 Take a moment to focus on the sensation of breathing and connecting with your breath.

 Label your emotions with words; be as accurate as possible when describing your feelings to yourself or others.Bring a non-judgmental attitude toward your thoughts and emotions:non-judging helps acceptance.
 Sustain attention on the present moment:prepare for the present tasks and avoid worrying about future or ruminating about the past.Let thoughts and emotions enter and leave awareness: let them go without reacting to them.

 (Tips adapted from Mindful.org, “Feeling Self-Critical?
 Try Mindfulness”)